gomathishankar28/ms1_bentovanindia/README.md

 ### **Menu**
-This page features a gallery of our menu items categorized according to its nutrient value.
-As Indians believe a combination of carbohydrates, proteins, vitamins and fiber form a well-balanced Wholesome meal, this page show cases items from  each category.
+This page features a gallery of our menu items categorized according to its nutrient composition.
+As Indian cusine believes a combination of carbohydrates, proteins, vitamins and fiber to form a well-balanced Wholesome meal, this page show cases items from  each category.
 It showcases 4 pictures under each category.

 ### **Order**